 It is an outstanding recreational area for walking and riding.
 It is now designated as a National Park.

-Ideal for a scenic drive around rural woodland and open heather clad open forest. we can take a circular route taking in most of the attractions adapting your tour to your particular interests.
+Southampton Cruise Tours to The New Forest is Ideal for a scenic drive around rural woodland and open heather clad open forest.
+Southampton Cruise Tours can take a circular route taking in most of the attractions adapting your tour to your particular interests.

-After 10 to 15 minutes we will leave the main roads and city traffic entering open forest roads that are frequented by forest animals like horses, ponies, donkeys and cattle.
+After 10 to 15 minutes your local private driver will leave the main roads and city traffic entering open forest roads that are frequented by forest animals like horses, ponies, donkeys and cattle.
 If we are lucky a deer or two may appear.
-The night time bring out the fox, badger and owl.
+The night times bring out the fox, badger and owl.

 30 minutes from Southampton is the lovely village of Beaulieu with Bucklers hard, an 18th-century village where Nelson's fleet was built with a maritime museum and shipwright's cottage.
 Then onto the market town of Lymington which was mentioned in the Doomsday Book with an active High Street and cobble street leading down to the quay and marina.
 After stopping for either a cream tea, lunch or snack we can drive on to the coastal village of Milford-on-Sea.
 Stopping at a cliff-top car park you can see over the Solent to the Isle of Wight and Needles.